 There are certain sites that occupy a space in the internet’s past, they used to be big and popular and they’re still around, but they just aren’t as important as they used to be.

 MySpace comes to mind, Napster, and plenty of others.
-Blogger isn’t at that point yet, but its safe to say that the Blogger platform’s best days are behind it.
+Blogger isn’t at that point yet, but it is safe to say that the Blogger platform’s best days are behind it.